MarkStreek/QuintorCatalogBackEnd/README.md

 > This section will deep dive into the project functionalities and approaches.
 This is a must-read before starting the application.
 Additionally, this section is handy for future developers who want to expand to the project.

+> There is a wiki page available for this project.
+The wiki page contains this information in a more structured way.
+[Go to the wiki page](https://github.com/MarkStreek/QuintorCatalogBackEnd/wiki)

 In the project, the following packages are present:

 - **Auth** : This package contains the main security configuration.
 The main security filter is being defined here.
 Every new request that is made to the rest controllers is first being checked by the security filter.